-Maria Jose Mojardin L. was born in Culiacan, Sinaloa, Mexico and has lived in Tucson for more than 5 years.
-Currently she is a PhD candidate in the Program of Mexican American Studies at the University of Arizona.
-Maria Jose has a 3 year old son.
-After delivering her son, Maria Jose experimented postpartum depression, but thanks to the help and support of a volunteering nurse at the Arizona Postpartum Depression Wellness Coalition (APWC) she could recover.
-Experimenting Postpartum Depression herself, Maria Jose decided to research this topic among Mexican women living in Tucson and also joined as a volunteer at the Tucson Postpartum Depression Coalition (TPDC).
+Maria was born in Culiacan, Sinaloa, Mexico and has lived in Tucson for more than 5 years.
+Currently, she is a PhD candidate in the Program of Mexican American Studies at the University of Arizona.
+After the birth of her son, Maria Jose experienced postpartum depression, but thanks to the help and support of a volunteering nurse at the Arizona Postpartum Depression Wellness Coalition (APWC) she could recover.
+Experiencing Postpartum Depression herself, Maria Jose decided to research this topic among Mexican women living in Tucson and also joined as a volunteer at the Tucson Postpartum Depression Coalition (TPDC).

-Ximena Andrea Roco, moved to Tucson from La Serena, Chile 4 years ago.
+Ximena moved to Tucson from La Serena, Chile 4 years ago.
 She obtained her License in Psychology from the University of Chile in 2011, and in 2013 obtained her title of Psychologist with Clinical Mention.
 The focus of her training was on the Psychodynamic approach.
-During the development of her professional practice, she acquired new knowledge in the Systemic-Dialogical approach, which allowed her a deeper understanding of the human experience.
 For Ximena, being a part of TPDC is a great opportunity, both in her personal and work environment.
 It has helped her deliver and learn new research.
 It encourages her to provide help to mothers and their families as well as providing important knowledge in health professionals.
-She hopes to contribute to the knowledge of this disorder which is unknown to many.
-In her spare time, Ximena enjoys collecting antiques and books, as well as weaving and patchwork.
-She loves the sea and her native land.
-Ximena has a 6 year old daughter who keeps her busy.